James rifle

 James rifle is a generic term to describe any artillery gun rifled to the James pattern for use in the American Civil War, as used in some period documentation.
 Charles T. James developed a rifled projectile and rifling system.
 Modern authorities such as Warren Ripley and James Hazlett have suggested that the term "James rifle" only properly applies to 3.8 in bore field artillery pieces rifled to fire James' projectiles.
 They contend that the term does not apply to smoothbores that were later rifled to take the James projectiles in 3.67 in caliber or other calibers, and that those should instead be referred to as "Rifled 6 (or other) pounder", etc.

+The rifle was created in 1861.

 Field artillery

 Early in the war there were many 6-pounder (2.72 kg) bronze smoothbore guns in service with the field artillery and few rifled pieces available.
 A number of these guns were rifled to fire the 3.67 in caliber James projectile.
 These are classified as "rifled 6-pounder guns" or alternately as 12-pounder (5.44 kg) James rifles.

 James worked with Ames Manufacturing Company, Chicopee, Massachusetts to produce 3.8 in bore rifled cannon in at least six known variants, also firing James projectiles.
 Collectively, these are referred to as 14-pounder (6.35 kg) James rifles.
 The initial type was created by reaming existing 6-pounder (2.72 kg) Model 1841 guns to 3.8 in, then rifling them.
 This eliminated any deviations from tube wear — a common problem with bronze cannon that had already seen service.
 The other five types were new pieces, all using the smooth curves of the Ordnance profile and thus resembling the more widely used iron 3-inch Ordnance rifle except for material (in most cases).
 The first five variants were bronze, while the final type was iron.

 The James projectiles were falling out of favor by the time of the inventor's death in late 1862, and the various James rifles were gradually phased out of service in favor of other types.
 Those still in service often used Hotchkiss ammunition.
 A key factor in demise of these pieces was how quickly "bronze rifles became inaccurate through wear or stretching or both."